FIRE Abroad Country Calculator (2026): Compare Costs and FI Timeline by Country

 How do I calculate FIRE if I move abroad?

-Estimate local monthly costs (housing, utilities, transport, food, healthcare), annualize them, divide by your chosen withdrawal rate, then model years-to-FI with portfolio growth and annual contributions.[4][5][6][7]
+Estimate local monthly costs for housing, utilities, transport, food, healthcare, admin, and contingency; annualize the total; divide by your chosen withdrawal rate; then model years-to-FI using portfolio growth and annual contributions.[1][2][3]

 What costs do most people miss?

-Relocation setup, visa/legal fees, tax filing costs, insurance gaps, and emergency travel buffers are commonly underestimated.
+Relocation setup, visa/legal fees, tax filing costs, healthcare drift, exchange-rate risk, and emergency travel buffers are commonly underestimated.

 Do Americans still file U.S. taxes while living abroad?

 Usually yes.
-IRS guidance states U.S. citizens/resident aliens abroad are generally subject to U.S. filing rules on worldwide income.[8]
+IRS guidance says U.S. citizens and resident aliens abroad are generally subject to U.S. tax rules on worldwide income.[2]

 Sources